 Step 4: (Paid) trial project

-What better way to see how someone will perform and fit into your team than letting them join it for some time?
-Trial periods are a great way to get a sense of candidate performance and cultural fit.
+What better way to see how someone will perform and fit into your team than by letting them join in?
+Trial periods are one of the best pre employment assessments as they’re a great way to get a sense of candidate performance and cultural fit.

 - Make the task meaningful.
-Don’t simply assign potential candidates with a simple task to keep them busy.
+Don’t simply assign potential candidates a simple task to keep them busy.
 Make sure their trial period represents the work they would do if they get hired.

 - If possible, pay for the trial project.
 Especially if the candidate is already employed, you’re taking their precious time and getting something in return.
 If they don’t get hired – they’ve contributed.
 This is yet another reason to make the test meaningful – to get the best return on investment.

-- Keep the candidates on the need-to-know basis.
+- Keep the candidates on a need-to-know basis.
 Depending on your industry, you may need to sign an NDA before the test week starts.
 Whether this is the case or not, make sure your candidates know just enough to get the work done, but not more.

 Step 5: Check Culture with a Wider Team Interview